Pulse dialing: Pulse rate and coding

 In most switching systems one pulse is used for the digit 1, two pulses for 2, and so on, with ten pulses for the digit 0; this makes the code unary, excepting the digit 0.
 Exceptions to this are Sweden, with one pulse for 0, two pulses for 1, and so on, and New Zealand, with ten pulses for 0, nine pulses for 1, etc. Oslo, the capital city of Norway, used the New Zealand system, but the rest of the country did not.
 Systems that used this encoding of the ten digits in a sequence of up to ten pulses are known as decadic dialing systems.

 Some switching systems used digit registers that doubled the allowable pulse rate up to twenty pulses per second, and the inter-digital pause could be reduced as the switch selection did not have to be completed during the pause.
 These included access lines to the panel switch in the 1920s, crossbar systems, the later version (7A2) of the rotary system, and the earlier 1970s stored program control exchanges.

 In some telephones, the pulses may be heard in the receiver as clicking sounds.
-However, in general, such effects were undesirable and telephone designers suppressed them by mechanical means with off-normal switches on the dial, or greatly attenuated them by electrical means with a varistor connected across the receiver.
+However, in general, such effects were undesirable and telephone designers suppressed them with off-normal switches on the dial to exclude the receiver from the circuit, or greatly attenuated them by electrical means with a varistor connected across the receiver.